kkenshin1/OpenVINO-Mobilenetv2_SSD-MultiNCS2/README.md

 This project uses FP16 IR file as input of this script.

+In OpenVINO 2019_R3.1, only cpu can run in low precision inference.

 ```bash
 $ cd OpenVINO-Mobilenetv2_ssd-multiNCS2
 $ sudo python3 /opt/intel/openvino/deployment_tools/tools/calibration_tool/calibrate.py \